-Ullswater is the second largest lake at 7.5 miles long. on average 3/4 mile wide and with a maximum depth of 205 feet at Howtown.
-It has three distinct bends giving it a dog’s leg appearance.
+Ullswater is the second largest lake in the Lake District at 7.5 miles long.
+It is on average 3/4 mile wide and has a maximum depth of 205 feet at Howtown.
+The lake has three distinct bends giving it a dog’s leg appearance.

-The village of Pooley Bridge is at the northern end, Glenridding at the southern end, with Howtown about halfway down.
+The village of Pooley Bridge is at the northern end of the lake, Glenridding at the southern end, with Howtown about halfway down.
+Other villages along the lake are Patterdale and Watermillock.

-Ullswater is clear but deep, and in the deepest part lives a curious fish called the skelly, a sort of freshwater herring.
+Ullswater is clear but deep, and in the deepest part lives a curious fish called the skelly, a species of char.

 A visit to Glencoyne Park by William and Dorothy Wordsworth on 15 April 1802, gave him the inspiration to write his most famous poem, ‘Daffodils’.